Internal Security Act (Singapore): Preservation of public security

 Chapter II of Part III of the ISA empowers the Minister to take various steps to preserve public security.
-Within a security area, the Minister may declare areas to be danger areas, controlled areas or protected places.
-No person is allowed to enter or remain in a danger area unless escorted by a member of a security force, and to enforce this prohibition security forces can take all necessary measures, including those that are "dangerous or fatal to human life".
-A person who is injured while in a danger area unlawfully cannot make any legal claim for it, though compensation may be awarded if a compensation board thinks it is equitable to do so.
-The declaration of an area as a controlled area enables the Minister to order that people within the area may only reside within that portion of the area declared to be the "residential part", and that they may not venture beyond the residential part during certain hours.
+Within a security area, the Minister may declare areas to be danger areas, controlled areas, or protected places.
+No person is allowed to enter or remain in such areas unless escorted by a member of a security force, and security forces can take all necessary measures to ensure prohibition.
+The declaration of an area as a controlled area enables the Minister to order that people within the area only reside within specific portions declared to be "residential part[s]", being unable to venture beyond the residential part during certain hours.
 Failure to comply with such orders is a criminal offence.

 A "protected place" sign on the gate of Telephone House and Central Exchange along Hill Street, and together with "No Unauthorised Photography or Filming" sign.
 These premises were declared to be a protected place under the rather than the ISA.

-If the Commissioner of Police is of the view that it is "necessary or expedient in the interests of public security or order, for the maintenance of supplies or services essential to the life of the community, that special precautions should be taken to prevent the entry of unauthorised persons", he may declare a place or premises within a security area to be a protected place.
-While such a declaration is in force, no person is permitted to enter or remain in the place without the permission of the authority or person stated in the declaration.
-Persons wishing to enter a protected place must submit to being searched by police officers and other authorized persons, and must comply with directions concerning their conduct.
-A failure to do so can result in their removal from the protected place.
-It is an offence to be present in a protected place without permission, and to wilfully fail to stop after being challenged by a police officer or unlawfully refuse to submit to a search.
-The Commissioner of Police can take steps that he considers necessary to secure a protected place, including those that endanger the life of anyone entering the place.
-If the Commissioner employs such steps, he must take precautions (including displaying prominent warning notices) that he considers reasonably necessary to prevent accidental entry into the place.
-Once such precautions have been put in place, if any person enters the protected place without permission and is injured or killed, they are not entitled to receive any compensation or damages.
+If the Commissioner of Police considers it necessary for public security or order, a place within a security area may be declared a protected place; while in force, entry or remaining in the area is prohibited without permission from the authorised person or authority.
+Persons wishing to enter a protected place must submit to being searched by police officers and other authorised persons, and must comply with directions concerning their conduct, otherwise they will be removed from the protected place.
+It is an offence to be present in a protected place without permission, and to wilfully fail to stop after being challenged by a police officer or refuse to a search.
+The Commissioner of Police can take steps considered necessary to secure a protected place, including those that endanger the life of anyone entering the place.